frordX/NJutils/README.md

-# JUCEinjection
+# MachineName
-A simple dependency injection module for JUCE
+A simple module for JUCE for getting a unique machine name